 9 Best Carbon Offset Programs For When You Can’t Reduce Your Own Emissions

-Carbon offsets: a trendy topic many of us don’t really understand?
+Knowing how to invest in carbon credits to buying carbon offsets: a trendy topic many of us don’t really understand?

 Why wouldn’t we want to offset our footprint?

 Well, the process isn’t as simple or effective as it may seem.

 But that’s only if they’re purchased from a vetted organization that’s actually accomplishing what they say they are.

 In fact, carbon offsets can be a bad thing if they act like the devil on your shoulder and encourage you to keep emitting (because, you can just make up for it with offsets, right?).

 We’ve set off to explore the ins and outs of offsets, including recommendations for the most reputable and best carbon offset providers.

 WHAT ARE CARBON OFFSETS?

 Put simply, a carbon offset is a way for an individual or corporation to balance out or negate a portion of their carbon footprint.